 October 8 – December 8, 2009 (extended): Streaming Museum (streamingmuseum.org) is a new hybrid museum that presents multi-media exhibitions in cyberspace and public space on 7 continents.
 Launched January 29, 2008 by Nina Colosi, the museum is produced and broadcast in New York City, with exhibitions generated in collaboration with over 30 international cultural, educational, and public centers; artists, curators and visionary creators.
 The Streaming Museum was inspired by Nam June Paik who in the 1970’s envisioned the Internet, predicting an “information superhighway” as an open and free medium for imagination and exchange of cultures.

-The museum’s exhibition, “New Era,” is a collage of visual and performing arts and visionary creation from the Middle East and includes selections made by tina b.
-2009 curators, remixed for public spaces and cyberspace.
+The museum’s exhibition, “New Era,” is a collage of visual and performing arts and visionary creation from the Middle East, remixed for public spaces and cyberspace.
 The artworks reflect the peculating undercurrents in contemporary society from which will emerge the next “new era” – the theme of tina b.
 2009.

 In “Understanding New Media,” 1964, Marshall McLuhan wrote: “The power of the arts to anticipate future social and technological developments by a generation and more has long been recognized.
 In this century [poet] Ezra Pound called the artist ‘the antennae of the race.’
 Art as radar acts as ‘an early alarm system,’ as it were, enabling us to discover social and psychic targets in lots of time to prepare to cope with them.
 This concept of the arts as prophetic contrasts with the popular idea of them as mere self-expression.”